Radiation Treatment for Prostate Cancer

 After arriving at our cancer center, patients are comfortably positioned on the treatment table.
 Then the Pasadena CyberKnife VSI System’s computer-controlled robot will slowly move around you to the various locations from which it will deliver radiation to the tumor.Watch How CyberKnife Works

 Each treatment session will last between 20 and 45 minutes, once per day for five days or less.
 Patients may experience some minimal side effects, but those often go away within the first week or two after treatment.

 Risk Factors for Prostate Cancer

-- Geography: If you live north of 40º latitude, you have the higher risk of dying from prostate cancer than any other men in the US.
-This isn’t fully understood, but researchers believe this may be caused by chronic Vitamin D deficiency due to limited exposure to sunlight.
-On a global scale, prostate cancer is far more common North America, Europe, Australia, and the Caribbean than in Asia, Africa, or Central and South America.
+- Geography: If you live north of 40º latitude, you have a higher risk of dying from prostate cancer than any other men in the U.S. This isn’t fully understood, but researchers believe this may be caused by chronic Vitamin D deficiency due to limited exposure to sunlight.
+On a global scale, prostate cancer is far more common in North America, Europe, Australia, and the Caribbean than in Asia, Africa, or Central and South America.
 Researchers don’t understand the reason for this discrepancy, but lifestyle may play an important role.
-Asian men living in rural china have only a 2% chance of developing prostate cancer, but their risk increases significantly after moving to a western culture.
+Asian men living in rural China have only a 2% chance of developing prostate cancer, but their risk increases significantly after moving to a western culture.

-- Family History: Men who have an immediate family member with prostate cancer are twice as likely develop prostate cancer, and the risk is even more significant if the family member was diagnosed early than 55 years of age.
+Family History: Men who have an immediate family member with prostate cancer are twice as likely to develop prostate cancer, and the risk is even more significant if a family member was diagnosed early than 55 years of age.

 - Genetics: Some genes appear to raise risk of prostate cancer, but this accounts for only a small number of cases.